Go-to-Market Strategy with SAP CX: From Customer Data to Campaign Execution

 Can I run GTM campaigns with just one SAP CX product?

-Yes, but with limitations.
-Emarsys alone handles campaign execution effectively.
+Yes, with limitations.
+Emarsys alone handles campaign execution well.
 Adding CDP improves targeting.
 Adding Sales Cloud closes the loop on lead conversion.
-The full suite provides end-to-end measurement, but each product delivers value independently.
+The full suite gives you end-to-end measurement, but each product delivers value on its own.

 How long does it take to set up a GTM engine on SAP CX?